plaintextaccounting/plaintextaccounting/plaintext-accounting-errors.md

+% Don’t Sink Your First Attempts at Plaintext Accounting

 ## Don’t Sink Your First Attempts at Plaintext Accounting

 > I wrote the article below to help newcomers to plaintext